 We’ll share some tips and best practices for call to action buttons, talk about different types of CTAs, and more.
 Plus, we’ll share a list of effective call to action copy you can feel free to use in your own marketing!

-But wait.
 Before we get started, what exactly is a call to action?
 Basically, it’s defined as any piece of content or device used to get viewers or visitors to take an immediate next action.
 For instance, a product page with a BUY NOW button offers a call to purchase.

 And they don’t have to include a button or text either!
 For instance, a YouTuber may share a verbal call to action at the end of their video, telling viewers to "Subscribe to my channel!"

-As we mentioned in the previous section, there are a few different ways that calls to action can come to life.
+There are a few different ways that calls to action can come to life.
 In this section, we’ll take a look at three different CTA types—vocal CTAs, text CTAs, and CTA buttons.

 If there’s a person speaking in your video, you can add a vocal call to action.
 While they’re talking to the camera, or recording a voice-over, have the person in the video tell the viewers what to do next.
 It could be “visit our website to learn more,” “leave a comment below letting us know what you think,” or any other action you’d like viewers to take!